 \section{Training Details of LLMs}

-As mentioned above, both Gemma-2-2B and Granite-3.3-2B are trained on the joint training dataset using Low-Rank Adaptation (LoRA) \cite{hu2022lora}.
-LoRA adapter is applied to all Linear modules except the generation head, with the \verb|lora_rank| is set to 16 and \verb|lora_alpha| is set to 32.
-The LLMs are trained in 8 epochs by the Adam optimizer \cite{kingma2017adam} (\verb|weight_decay| is 0) with the \verb|learning_rate| of 1e-5, which is linearly reduced to 1e-6 throughout the training process.
+Both Gemma-2-2B and Granite-3.3-2B are trained on the joint training dataset using Low-Rank Adaptation (LoRA) \cite{hu2022lora}.
+LoRA adapters are applied to all Linear modules except the generation head, with \verb|lora_rank| set to 16 and \verb|lora_alpha| set to 32.
+The LLMs are trained for 8 epochs using the Adam optimizer \cite{kingma2017adam} with \verb|weight_decay| set to 0 and an initial \verb|learning_rate| of 1e-5, which is linearly decayed to 1e-6 throughout training.
 Notably, prompts are truncated to a maximum length of 1024 tokens.
-A single run of training with a batch size of 8 is carried out on 2 NVIDIA A100 80GB GPUs in 20 hours.
+A training run with a batch size of 8 on two NVIDIA A100 80GB GPUs takes approximately 20 hours.